jint-method/jint-methodology/docs/tldr.md

 **How do you get the web components JavaScript with only one script tag?** Lazy load the JavaScript.
 Use [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to watch the custom elements that need to be upgraded and when the custom element intersects with the viewport fetch the script or use the [dynamic import syntax](https://v8.dev/features/dynamic-import).

 **What if I know I'll need a web component right away?** Eager load the JavaScript.
-It's the same as lazy-loading expect don't use the Intersection Observer.
+It's the same as lazy-loading except it doesn't use the Intersection Observer.

-**What can web components communicate with?** Web Modules, and sometimes web components.
-Web components can communicate with other web components if DOM hierarchy structure is a parent/child relationship and no outside components will be communicated with.
+**What can web components communicate with?** In short, web Modules and sometimes web components.
+Web components can communicate with other web components if the DOM hierarchy structure is a parent/child relationship and no outside components will communicate with the component.
 Separated web components should **NOT** directly communicate with one another.

 ## Web Modules

 Web modules take on several roles but are primarily used as state managers.

 Web modules usually consist of a class and always have at least one export.
 Modules can be imported using the import statement or with [dynamic importing](https://v8.dev/features/dynamic-import).
-When a module is used for state management any web components can access the module via an import statement.
+When a module is used for state management, any web components can access the module via an import statement.

-State management web modules never call methods on or pass information directly to web components, instead, they create and dispatch a [Custom Event](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) on the `document` allowing any web component within the DOM to receive the event and react accordingly.
+State management web modules never call methods on or pass information directly to web components.
+Instead, they create and dispatch a [Custom Event](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) on the `document`, allowing any web component within the DOM to receive the event and react accordingly.

-When modules are not used as state managers they can do anything as long as their functions, variables, or classes are exported and only imported when needed by a web component or another web module.
+When not used as state managers, web modules can do anything as long as their functions, variables, or classes are exported.
+Other components and web modules can then import the web module as needed.

 ## Stylesheets

 Any stylesheet marked as eager loaded should be loaded after the `DOMContentLoaded` event has fired on the `window`.
-Once all eager stylesheets have loaded the DOM state should change from hard loading to soft loading and the full-screen loading animation should be hidden/stopped.
+Once all eager stylesheets have loaded, the DOM state should change from hard loading to soft loading and the full-screen loading animation should be hidden/stopped.
+Typically, the eager loaded stylesheets would contain the critical css needed for the initial user experince.

 After the DOM state changes to soft loading, all lazy-loaded stylesheets should be loaded.
 Once all lazy stylesheets have loaded the DOM state should change from soft loading to idling and any loading animations should be hidden/stopped.